HeyMaslo/companion-kit/README.md

 6. Environment config file `./server/functions/.env` (should be created if not exists).
     * .env file content `GOOGLE_APPLICATION_CREDENTIALS=/path/to/json/credentials`

+The creditial file is created on Firebase Console under the Project Settings.
+Generate the credential clicking on ***Generate new private key*** button and save this to a folder.
+Don't forget to add this json file to the git ignore.

 7. Backend config file `server/functions/src/services/config/app.ts`